tldr-pages/tldr/pages/common/tsc.md

 `tsc --outFile {{output.js}} {{input.ts}}`

+- Compile all `.ts` files of a TypeScript project defined in a `tsconfig.json` file:

+`tsc --build {{tsconfig.json}}`

-- Get command line options and files from a file:
+- Run the compiler using command line options and arguments fetched from a text file:

 `tsc @{{args.txt}}`

-- Compile a TypeScript project if outdated:

-`tsc --build {{tsconfig.json}}`

-- Type-check JavaScript files and output only the errors:
+- Type-check multiple JavaScript files, and output only the errors:

 `tsc --allowJs --checkJs --noEmit {{src/**/*.js}}`